chien021091/aws-pro/CICD Code Pipeline.md

 - support blue/green deployement for ecs, allowing advanced deployement strategies (traffic shifting, rollback)
 - Requires an appspec.yml file to define the deployement configuration
 - More complex for test, eligible for production

+## Use Code pipeline deploy a CloudFormation stack from account A to account B
+- In account A, create a customer-managed KMS that grant usage permission to account A's Code pipeline  service role and account B. In account B, create a S3 bucket with a bucket policy that grants account A access to the bucket
+- In account A, create a service role for the cloud formation stack that includes required permission for the services deployed by the stack.
+In account B, update the code pipeline configuration to includes the resources associated with the account A
+- In accountB, add the AssumeRole permission to account A's Code pipeline service role to allow it to assume the cross-account role in account A